tomjoht/tomjoht.github.io/_posts/2015/7/2015-07-15-moving-a-stagnant-career-forward.md

 If your husband knows Java, you've got a great resource to teach you right at home.
 Also see this topic from my API doc survey: [The most common programming languages tech writers know](http://idratherbewriting.com/2014/12/22/most-common-programming-languages-tech-writers-in-my-survey-know/).

-It's hard to learn a programming language if you're not using it, though.
+It's hard to learn a programming language if you're not regularly using it, though.
 I think I've learned Java twice now and forgotten 50% of it each time, since I don't use it regularly.

 I'm personally most interested in web publishing technologies, perhaps because I regularly use them on this blog and in my tech comm toolset.
 I had a lot of fun learning Jekyll because it allowed me to use HTML, CSS, and JavaScript directly.